The writing life can feel isolated, but it doesn’t have to be. Let’s talk about writing communities!

 Dramatic, but maybe not quite right.

 The truth about writing is it can be as much of a community activity as any work.
 And in fact, if we’re going to be really and truly good at the craft and business of writing, we kind of need other people.
 We need readers, for example (that’s a gimme).
-But we also need other folks who can support us in what would otherwise be a lonely craft.
+But we also need other folks in our writing communities who can support us in what would otherwise be a lonely craft.

 WHAT’S IN A COMMUNITY?